The Ultimate List of Link Building Strategies for Lawyers

 I. Guest Posting

 Guest posting has recently been in the spotlight1 as being negative for link building.
-Just like any strategy for building or earning links, if you go crazy with it or use a service that has recently been dinged by Google, you might experience some negative side effects.
+If you go crazy with it or use a service that has recently been dinged by Google, you might experience some negative side effects.
 Used responsibly however, guest posting can be a very valuable tool in both getting relevant, high-quality traffic to your site and some good backlinks.

 Remember to choose the sites you guest blog on wisely.
-Check out their backlink profiles, PR, Domain Authority, indexed pages, curation, etc. Look for sites with high Domain Authority and that have reputable links pointing at them.
-Try and also stick to blogs that are relevant to your practice area or the legal niche in general.
+Check out their backlink profiles, PR, Domain Authority, indexed pages, curation, etc. Try and also stick to blogs that are relevant to your practice area or the legal niche in general.

 II.
 Lawyer-specific Directories

 Lawyer-specific directories are great industry specific links for your site.
-You will find both paid and free versions of these all over the internet.
+You’ll find both paid and free versions of these all over the internet.
 Be careful of submitting your site to any directory.
 Do your homework and make sure the site is reputable.
-Does it have a high Domain Rating (Ahrefs) and/or Domain Authority (Moz)?
+Does it have a high PR?
 Are your colleagues or competition listed there?
-Chances are if the site has a DR or DA that is more than halfway to perfect, it is probably a good site to submit to.

 Here is a list2 of the best free law firm directories that I’ve found.